billgraziano/xelogstash/README.md

 * The application is currently built with GO 1.14.2
 * The tests can be run with `go test .\...`

+* The builds write to a `deploy` directory
-* Building for Windows is best accomplished by running `goreleaser --rm-dist` (or adding `--snapshot` to test)
+  * Build for Windows by running `PSMake.cmd 1.1.1` (or the target version)
-* Building for Linux is best accomplished by running `./build.sh` from Linux.
+  * Build for Linux by running `./build.sh 1.1.1` from Linux.
 I use WSL2 with Ubuntu 20.04.
+We use the ODBC driver which uses CGO.
+Cross-platform builds don't work well.
-* SQLXEWriter can be built with `go build .\cmd\sqlxewriter`
+* SQLXEWriter can be built directly with `go build ./cmd/sqlxewriter`
-* XELogstash can be built with `go build .\cmd\xelogstash`